-The accompanying interim condensed consolidated financial statements and notes to the condensed consolidated financial statements for the interim period ended May 31, 2014, are unaudited.
-The accompanying interim unaudited financial statements have been prepared by Property Management Corporation of America (the "Company") in accordance with accounting principles generally accepted in the United States for interim financial statements and pursuant to the requirements for reporting on Form 10-Q. Accordingly, these interim unaudited financial statements do not include all the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
+The accompanying interim condensed consolidated financial statements and notes to the condensed consolidated financial statements for the interim period ended August 31, 2014, are unaudited.
+The accompanying interim unaudited financial statements have been prepared by Property Management Corporation of America (the "Company") in accordance with accounting principles generally accepted in the United States for interim financial statements and pursuant to the requirements for reporting on Form 10-Q. Accordingly, these interim unaudited financial statements do not include all the information and footnotes required by accounting principles generally accepted in the United States of America for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the three months ended May 31, 2014 are not necessarily indicative of the results that may be expected for the fiscal year ending February 29, 2015.
-The condensed consolidated financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's Registration Statement on Form S-1 filed with the SEC (No. 333-196503, effective June 26, 2014), including the risk factors, as of and for the period January 23, 2014 (inception) through Febuary 28, 2014 (year end).
+Operating results for the three and six months ended August 31, 2014 are not necessarily indicative of the results that may be expected for the fiscal year ending February 29, 2015.
+The condensed consolidated financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's Registration Statement on Form S-1filed with the SEC (No. 333-196503, effective June 26, 2014), including the risk factors, as of and for the period January 23, 2014 (inception) through February 28, 2014 (year end).

-May 31, 2014
+August 31, 2014